Collaboration & Workflows

 In progress

-The moment the content item is further compiled by you or your team, the status is 'in progress'.
+The moment the content item is further compiled by you or your team, the stage is updated to In progress.
 The content item is built and all fields are now filled with the correct content.
-You can save content items with this status, even if required fields have not been entered.
+You can save content items in this stage, even if required fields have not been entered.

 Review

-The content item is almost finished and needs a final check, then you set the content item to 'review'.
-If someone else has to review your work, you can assign this content item to someone else (see: 'assignees' further below).
-You can save content items with this status, even if required fields have not been entered.
+When the content item is almost finished and needs a final check, set the workflow stage to Review.
+If someone else has to review your work, you can assign this content item to someone else.
+You can save content items in this stage, even if required fields have not been entered.

 Done

 The content item is finished and does not need any further adjustments.
-The content is ready to be published.
-You can only save content items with the status 'done' if all required fields have been entered.
+The content is set to Done automatically when the content item is published.
+Check out the Manage content items doc for more details.
+You can only save content items in the stage Done if all required fields have been entered.

 Archived